PeterGoedeke/language-platform/README.md

 A vocabulary builder website.
 WIP.
 Intended to allow people to register and login to practise their vocabulary, build vocabulary lists, and do weekly vocabulary challenges.

+Authentication is currently setup for development only.
+Among other things tokens do not expire and therefore last forever, which is far from secure.
+This will be changed before production.

 # Note for potential employers